 My Weight Loss Experience

-through morbid obesity and overweight, down to a relatively healthy weight,
+malignant obesity, through morbid obesity and overweight, down to a relatively

-opened my eyes to both benefits and drawbacks of weight loss surgery.
+healthy weight, opened my eyes to both benefits and drawbacks of

-And I decided that, given the opportunity, I would explain the complications
+weight loss surgery.
+And I decided that, given the opportunity, I would

 Bariatric Surgery: No Quick-Fix

-surgeons, nor do I recommend bariatric surgery for everyone.
-Indeed, I
+for weight loss surgeons, nor do I recommend bariatric surgery for everyone.

-can vouch for the fact that these surgical operations are no easy answer.
+Indeed, I can vouch for the fact that these surgical operations are no

-And the side-effects, both immediately after the operation and in the
+easy answer.
+And the side-effects, both immediately after the operation

-surrounding gastric surgery - the risks as well as the benefits
+of the issues surrounding gastric surgery - the risks as well as the

-- then I feel that I might make a difference... to someone at least.
+benefits - then I feel that I might make a difference... to someone

 Weight Loss Surgery Won't